twosigma/git-meta/slides/presentation.md

 ### History
 ]
 .right-column[
+Hg supports operations to rewrite history, but has been slow to adopt them culturally.
+For example,  `rebase` is an extension that has been officially documented for only about three years.
+VATS has limited support for rewriting
+history: it has a `rebase` option on pull but no other built-in support for cross-repository rewriting of history.

 Rewriting local history is a common, accepted (expected) practice in Git.
 Slim will need to directly support: